alexsalnikov/alexa-avs-sample-app/README.md

 ## What is AVS?

 [Alexa Voice Service](https://developer.amazon.com/avs) (AVS) is Amazon’s intelligent voice recognition and natural language understanding service that allows you as a developer to voice-enable any connected device that has a microphone and speaker.

 ---

-## What's new?
-How is this different from the [last Amazon Alexa Pi project](https://github.com/alexa/alexa-avs-raspberry-pi/tree/79b7df7aaa4c5304446f59c0bd3ee2589b245115)?
-That's easy, two wake word engines are included with this project - [TrulyHandsFree](https://github.com/Sensory/alexa-rpi) from [Sensory](http://www.sensory.com/) and [Snowboy](https://github.com/Kitt-AI/snowboy) from  [KITT.AI](http://kitt.ai).
-When you're finished, you'll have a working voice-enabled AVS prototype.

----